 Early childhood teachers will find that this career path is a path toward growth.
 Starting as an early childhood educator paves the way for professional opportunities, leading to higher-paying jobs in the education field.
 The skills that are built working with young children can even translate into other fields as you build your professional toolbox.

 There will always be a need for early childhood educators.
-Job growth pace in this field is expected to rise 11% over the next five years, with opportunities available in almost every state in America.
+The job growth pace in this field is expected to rise 11% over the next five years, with opportunities available in almost every state in America.

 Have you ever envied teachers and other school professionals their working hours?
 Work while your own children are in school and without having to worry about childcare costs.
 Enjoy holidays off on your kids’ schedule, as well as a summer break to rest or take up seasonal work as desired.